sonyinside/ALLNet-Billing/README.md

 ## Technical Support

 This software is free and open source without any warranty.
 Paid technical assistance is available on request.
-For help, open a discussion or contact the ALLNet team on Telegram at [https://t.me/allnetteam](https://t.me/allnetteam).
+For help, open a discussion or contact the ALLNet team on Telegram.

 ## License